QuantEcon/lecture-python-advanced/source/rst/dyn_stack.rst

 -  the value of a **reborn Stackelberg leader** who inherits state :math:`z_t` at :math:`t` and sets :math:`x_t = - P_{22}^{-1} P_{21}`

-The difference between these two values is a tell-tale time of the time inconsistency of the Stackelberg plan
+The difference between these two values is a tell-tale sign of the time inconsistency of the Stackelberg plan

 .. code-block:: python3